 Evidence of Meeting the Standard:

 1. The Institution clearly describes its certificates and degrees in its catalog.
 Student learning outcomes are included in descriptions of courses and programs.

 To clearly communicate with stakeholders, MJC describes its certificates and degrees in terms of content, course requirements, and expected learning outcomes.
 Course descriptions and CLOs are available in the online catalogue, print catalogue, class search on PiratesNet, and on individual course syllabi.
 (Catalog: course descriptions) MJC’s catalog offers information about degrees and certificates, itemizing a list of degrees and certificates offered at MJC, which refers stakeholders to the appropriate section of the catalog where a more extensive description can be found.
-MJC is in the process of posting maps through the majors which guides in the sequence of the courses. (example of maps?)
+(Catalog: degree example) MJC is in the process of posting maps through majors which guides students in selecting the sequence of courses. (example of maps?)
 For many degree programs, the foundation of these maps is the Associate Degree for Transfer (ADT).

 2. All course syllabi include student learning outcomes.